SumoLogic/sumologic-kubernetes-collection/vagrant/README.md

 vagrant ssh
 ```

-NOTICE: The directory with sumo-kubernetes-collection repository is synced with the virtual machine.
+NOTICE: The directory with sumo-kubernetes-collection repository on the host is synced with `/sumologic/` directory on the virtual machine.

 ## Build